Using the information that:

 As we have bought your account, we have a legitimate interest in understanding how likely you are to pay your balance or respond to our communications.

-Where we process your information on the basis of our “legitimate interests”, the data protection rules say that we must make sure that our legitimate interests do not override your data protection interests, rights and freedoms.
-We must do this by carrying out a legitimate interest assessment which we must share with you.
-This is set out below.
+Where we process your information on the basis of “legitimate interests”, we must make sure that those legitimate interests do not override your interests, rights and freedoms.
+We must do this by carrying out a legitimate interest assessment.
+This is set out below: